All articles

 The “Agent Score”: A new metric has replaced CSAT in many B2B circles.
 The Agent Score (averaging 4.87/5 in early 2026) measures whether the AI used the correct data and applied the correct classification, ensuring that a “closed ticket” actually represents a “solved problem.”

 Stop guessing your ROI.
-Map your own efficiency gains with a Benian AI Audit.
+Map your own efficiency gains with a Benian AI Consulting.

 Despite the high-performing 5%, Gartner warns that 40% of agentic AI projects will be canceled by 2027.
 The summary of these failures reveals three consistent “leaks”: